drstark007/camunda-bpm-platform/README.md

 ## A Framework

 In contrast to other vendor BPM platforms, camunda BPM strives to be highly integrable and embeddable.
-We seek to deliver a great experience to developers that want to use BPM technology in their projects.
+We seek to deliver a great experience to developers who want to use BPM technology in their projects.

 ### Highly Integrable
 Out of the box, camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.